MonkeManX/monkemanx.github.io/content/articles/Commentary_9th_Sermon_Eckhart.md

 Echkard belives, that God is funadmentally different to eevrything else that exist, asking question like "Wher does God exist?"(Place) or "Did God always exist?"(Time), do not make any sense, this is like asking "Is the number four blue?", what you do here is a [category error], just like a number and a color is a different cetagory so is God and time and space, thus god is beyond them.

-But at the same time he is also belived that God is within everything, this again harps back to the neoplatonic notion of "The One", where God is a concenctrated force, from which everthign else innamentates from, like a brunnen which overflows with water, God overflows and produces the Creation, which by coming from god is part of him, all creation has a spark of divinity by the nature of how it came into the existance, this is why he says "The soul is whole and entire...", here soul stands for the spark of divinity which is not a particular place but all.
+But at the same time he is also belived that God is within everything, this again harps back to the neoplatonic notion of "The One", where God is like a concenctrated force, from which everthign else innamentates from, like a brunnen which overflows with water, God overflows and produces the Creation, which by coming from god is part of him, all creation has a spark of divinity by the nature of how it came into the existance, this is why he says "The soul is whole and entire...", here soul stands for the spark of divinity which is not at an particular place but in evertyhing, the souls essence is individable and unconfined by space.

-> "How, then, do they[the intelligible world] arise out of aimple One? [...]
+> How, then, do they[the intelligible world] arise out of aimple One? [...]
 >
-> In fact, it is because there was nothing in that that all things come from it, and, in order that Being should exist, it is not Being but the gernarot of it.
+> In fact, it is because there was nothing in that that all things come from it, and, in order that Being should exist, it is not Being but the gernarot of it. [...]
 >
-> All these things are the One and not the one; they  are the one, because they are from it; they are not the One, becaue it endowed them with what they are while remaining  by itself.", Ennead 5.2(11)
+> All these things are the One and not the one; they  are the one, because they are from it; they are not the One, becaue it endowed them with what they are while remaining  by itself."
+>
+> ~ Ennead 5.2(11)

 Another similar notion is that of Paul Tillich, which speaks about God as the "Grund"(Ground) of being, of this which makes existance possible in the first place, he is **becoming**, that makes out of nothing something, he gives the creation the ability to resist non-being, and through that becoems part of them.

+> The being of God is being-itself.
+The being of God cannot be understood as the existence of a being alongside others or above others.
+If God is a being, he is subject to the categories of finitude, especially to space and substance.
+Even if he is called the “highest being” in the sense of the “most perfect” and the “most powerful” being, this situation is not changed. [...]
+>
+>  Many confusions in the doctrine of God and many apologetic weaknesses could be avoided if God were understood first of all as being-itself or as the ground of being. [...]
+>
+>  Therefore, instead of saying that God is first of all being-itself, it is possible to say that he is the power of being in everything and above everything, the infinite power of being.
-> Quote tillich missing
+>
+> ~ Paul Tillich, Systematic Theology, Vol 1, Part 2, Chapter 2, B3a)

-The section about the time should verdeutlichen, that God is also beyond time, thus applying how we normaly thin about time to him, is meaningless.
+Lastly, the section about the time should elucidate, that God is also beyond time, Gods act of Creation is not just a past event, but somethign eternaly present, Gods "Now" encampoesse both present, past and futrue.